biggyspender/ts-functional-pipe/README.md

   ) // iterable with values [2, 6]
 ```

-Without the `applyArgs` helper, we might want a re-useable function composed of multiple functions, so we can use `compose(...unaryFuncs)` or `pipe(...unaryFuncs)` on their own... but we'll need to supply type-information, usually in just one place, so that typescript can infer other types successfully:
+When using "untyped" arrow functions, as above, by using the `applyArgs` helper, we can see how types are propagated through the functions without needing to provide types for any function parameters.
+However, we might just want a re-useable function composed of multiple functions, so we can use `compose(...unaryFuncs)` or `pipe(...unaryFuncs)` on their own... but we'll need to supply type-information, usually in just one place, so that typescript can infer other types successfully:

 ```typescript
 const oddNumbersMultipliedByTwo =